site-logo

 This is a popular church that is famous due to its beautiful doors and ventilation.
 St. Mary’s Church has beautiful designs and a projecting portico.
 The church opens at 7 am and closes at 8 pm daily.

-19. Sankat Mochan Hanuman Temple:
+18. Sankat Mochan Hanuman Temple:

 This is one of the popular Hindu pilgrimage centers in Varanasi and is dedicated to Lord Hanuman.
 The temple is close to River Assi and is constructed by Madan Mohan Malviya in the 1900s.
 Hanuman Jayanti is an occasion when a special procession is arranged in the temple.
+Locals believe that praying here removes problems and negative energy.
+Tuesdays and Saturdays are the busiest days.

-20. Banaras Hindu University (BHU) Temple:
+19. Banaras Hindu University (BHU) Temple:

 Banaras Hindu University Temple